 - Excessive fluid intake: A recommended amount of fluid for bladder health can be anywhere from 30-60 ounces per day depending on the individual.

 Diagnosing Urinary Incontinence

-- Urinalysis: This test is done to determine if you have an infection or other substances found in the urine.
-It's usually performed at the beginning of any type of bladder test.
-A clean catch of urine is obtained and then a test strip is dipped into the urine.
-Results are usually obtained within minutes.
-If you have a high white blood cells count, it could indicate a bladder infection.
-For follow-up, doctors may also send your urine out to be cultured which is a more sensitive test.
+This test determines if you have an infection or if other substances are present in your urine.
+After you provide a urine sample, your doctor dips a test strip into the urine to see if you have a high white blood cells count, which could indicate a bladder infection.
+For follow-up, you doctor may send your urine out to be cultured, which is a more sensitive test.

-- Voiding (Bladder) Diary: An important tool in guiding treatment for urine loss is to keep records over a 3 day period of your bladder function.
-The diary will ask you to measure the volume voided with every void.
-In the clinic, you will be given a special container to put on the toilet to help measure urine volumes.
-You will also record the times in which you voided, time when you loss urine, and type of urine loss (urge versus stress incontinence).
-You will also keep track of your fluid intake- what type, when and how much.
-At your follow-up visit your doctor will review your diary with you and make recommendations about treatments that might improve or cure you symptoms of urine loss.
+An important tool in treating urine loss is to keep records of your bladder function over a 3-day period.
+You'll be given a special container to put on the toilet to help measure your urine volumes.
+You should record when you go to the bathroom, when you experience incontinence and what type of urine loss (urge versus stress incontinence).
+You should also keep track of your fluid intake.
+At your follow-up visit, your doctor reviews your diary and makes treatment recommendations.